-According to Dr. Dean, estrogen promotes breast tissue growth.
-However, progesterone production also causes the milk glands to swell.
-When there is an imbalance of these hormones, it can cause swelling, tenderness, and pain.
-However, if progesterone levels are balanced, it may offset some of the pain, Dr. Jennifer Landa, Chief Medical Officer of BodyLogicMD Orlando, tells Bustle.
+John Hopkins Medicine notes that since estrogen and progesterone are both involved in breast changes — like tissue development or milk production — an imbalance in these hormones can lead to pain or swelling.
+However, if progesterone levels are balanced, it may offset some of the pain, Dr. Jennifer Landa, chief medical officer of BodyLogicMD Orlando, tells Bustle.
 According to Dr. Landa, if the swelling and tenderness is "mild and transient," right before menstruation, you probably don't need to see your doctor.
 "However, if it is severe and frequent then it may be a sign of a hormonal imbalance that one may seek a hormone specialist to deal with," Dr. Landa says.

 2. Leaky Gut

 According to naturopathic doctor Serena Goldstein, elevated estrogen levels erode the lining of our gut, which in turn can lead to indigestion, food sensitivities, gas, bloating, and other digestive concerns.
 "In fact, gut bacteria that's out of balance can actually unbind estrogen from it's binding protein, allowing it to recirculate in the system instead of getting excreted as waste through out body," Dr. Goldstein says.

 3. Mood Swings

 Hormonal imbalances can have a way of impacting your mood.
 Narwa Azab, Ph.D. writes in Psychology Today that changes in levels of estrogen are immediately understood by the brain.
 That's why when estrogen significantly decreases in people experiencing menopause, they tend to experience memory issues and mood swings as well.
 Azab also says that when people are under stress, progesterone and estrogen can be thrown out of balance, which can lead to changes in mood.